amykyta3/git-me-the-url/README.md

 ## Command line application

-Use it for everyday link sharing with friends
+Use it for everyday link sharing with friends:

 ![cmd-example](docs/cmd-example.gif)